bridgecrew-perf6/iot-deployment/README.md

                             following format: {"vendor1": {"endpoint_uri1":
                             {"x-api-key": API_KEY}, "endpoint_uri2": {"username":
                             USERNAME, "password": PASSWORD}}, ...}
+      --tenant-id TENANT_ID
+                            The Azure Active Directory tenant ID that should be used for authenticating requests to the key vault.
       --resource-group-name RESOURCE_GROUP_NAME
                             Resource group name for the deployment.
       --iot-hub-name IOT_HUB_NAME